-If you are doing aquatic planting now it should be off shore in 6 to 12" of water.
-With the lake level at the 79% stage and likely to rise this summer we will assume this is a fairly long term trend.
-We should still plant high to prevent the plants from being high and dry if the lake level drops next year.
+If you are doing aquatic planting now it should be off shore in 6" of water.
+With the lake level at the 68% stage and not likely to rise this summer we do not want to assume this is a long term trend and plant so high as to leave the plants high and dry when the lake level drops next year.
 If planted too far out in the water they will not root well and could be washed out by wave action.
 When planting in the water it helps to have an offshore barrier of some sort to break up the waves to prevent them from being washed out by wave action before they root.
-Duck potato in less than 10" of water are easy meals for ducks.
+Duck potato in less than 10" of water is easy meals for ducks.
 Yes, ducks do like duck potato for breakfast, lunch, and dinner.